ntumlgroup/simpleautodiff/readme.md

                             __ops=WrappedFloat.__wrapped_type.__add__)
 ```
 For each customized arithmetic function, the inputs are passed in.
-Then, it returns a node initialized with the floating-point value of the operation, keeping the information about the operation and the list of parents.
+Then, it returns a `WrappedFloat` node initialized with the *floating-point* value of the operation, keeping the information about the operation and the list of parents.
-Through the automatic recording of parentage, the expression tree is constructed by substituting the original functions with these customized functions.
+Through the automatic recording of parentage, the expression tree is constructed by easily substituting the original functions with these customized functions.

 Also, by overloading [operators](https://docs.python.org/3/library/operator.html), we may use these customized functions more naturally.
 ```python